Fuyt27/dscBLAST/README.md

 #### Run dscBLAST with stage info
-make sure you have downloaded  **[ref.zip](https://github.com/Fuyt27/dscBLAST/releases/download/1.0.1/ref.zip)** and save it in your own local directory
+This function helps to check the cell stage of the highest correlated cell types with your query cell m.ake sure you have downloaded  **[ref.zip](https://github.com/Fuyt27/dscBLAST/releases/download/1.0.1/ref.zip)** , unzip and save it in your own local directory
 ```R
 #run dscBLAST with stage info
 auc2 <- RUN_dscBLAST_stage(sce,auc,query_species = 'Hs',ref_dir = 'your_local_dir')